Business and Social Media, Four Misconceptions

 4. Quitting Before you get Started

 Consistency in social media, like in other marketing efforts, is key.
 You need to build your strategy, stick to it and give your plan time to draw attention.
 Consistent content helps, but it’s just as crucial to keep your responses timely and thought out.

 It’s important to keep in mind that the niche difference between social media and other marketing methods is the one-on-one engagement factor the platforms allow between customers and businesses.
 However, this engagement will not happen overnight, so give your plan time to engage your audience, then build the conversation to drive prospect confidence.

 Social media marketing is an investment.
 It requires time and attention, and the ability to adapt to gain better responses.
-Many companies begin this process not fully understanding the process or commitment required to obtain positive results from a SMM plan.
-If you don’t feel the passion, or have the necessary expertise/dedication to maintain a long term program, consider going outside your company for assistance.
-Save time and money by employing a marketing consultant with skills in building, implementing and monitoring social media marketing strategies.
+Many companies begin this process not fully understanding the process or commitment required to obtain positive results from an SMM plan.
+If you don’t feel the passion or have the necessary expertise/dedication to maintain a long-term program, consider going outside your company for assistance.
+Save time and money by employing a marketing consultant with skills in building, implementing, and monitoring social media marketing strategies.
 Your brand is worth the investment.